lopes/worklogs/README.md

 # Worklogs
-A minimalist résumé template in LaTeX with focus in work experience.
+Worklogs is a minimalist résumé and template in LaTeX with focus in work experience.
+The template is accompanied by a cover letter template in the same style, which can be used optionally.

 ![plot](./screenshot.png)